TechnitiumSoftware/DnsServer/APIDOCS.md

 - `zoneTransferNameServers` (optional): A list of comma separated IP addreses which should be allowed to perform zone transfer.
 This list is enabled only when `zoneTransfer` option is set to `AllowOnlySpecifiedNameServers`.
 - `notify` (optional): Sets if the DNS server should notify other DNS servers for zone updates.
 Valid options are [`None`, `ZoneNameServers`, `SpecifiedNameServers`].
 - `notifyNameServers` (optional): A list of comma separated IP addreses which should be notified by the DNS server for zone updates.
 This list is used only when `notify` option is set to `SpecifiedNameServers`.
+- `tsigKeys` (optional): A list of pipe "|" separated TSIG keys and passwords.
+Set this option to `false` to remove all keys.

 RESPONSE:
 ```